GMCADevops/DevopsProject3/Readme.md

 <br>

-• Declarative Checkout SCM - The first stage is the source code management acquisition where jenkins will create a blank workspace and navigate to the github url repository clone it, switch into it and then checkout to the specified branch.
+• Declarative Checkout SCM - The first stage triggered by a webhook is the source code management acquisition where jenkins will create a blank workspace and navigate to the github url repository clone it, switch into it and then checkout to the specified branch.
 <br>
 <br>
 • Testing - The second stage is the application testing stage where both the front-end and back-end will be testing using the specified bash testing script, test files and test tool.